alexsheets/StudentSuccessApplication/README.md

-A relatively large site I created to allow students to perform self-evaluations, by evaluated by their professors, view their results in comparison to others, leave reflections at the end of their semester, and more.
+A relatively large site I created using C#/dotNET ASP.NET MVC framework to allow students to perform self-evaluations, by evaluated by their professors, view their results in comparison to others, leave reflections at the end of their semester, and more.

 Uses authentication to ensure users are in the active directory as well as in our database (students and evaluators are uploaded to ensure they should be using this application).